FFmpeg/FFV1/ffv1.md

 ### Restrictions

-In version 2 and later the maximum slice size in pixels is $\frac{width\centerdot height}{4}$, this is to ensure that fast multithreaded decoding is possible.
+In version 2 and later the maximum slice size in pixels is $\frac{width\centerdot height}{4}$, unless the frame is smaller or equal 352x288 this is to ensure that fast multithreaded decoding is possible.

 # Changelog